Meeting Time: July 22, 2021 at 5:30pm PDT

 • Default_avatar

-Sacramento Housing Alliance about 3 years ago
+Sacramento Housing Alliance over 3 years ago

 We commend the City Staff for receiving and implementing many of our suggestions on the 2021 Draft Element.
 The Draft Housing Element references actions proposed in the 2040 General Plan Update to allow a wider array of housing types in Single Family Zoned areas, including duplexes, triplexes and quadplexes.
 This move is one part of a much-needed comprehensive strategy to bring more affordable homes to the Sacramento region.
 While this strategy alone will not significantly provide affordable homes for lower income families, it will create more varied housing options, increasing additional housing opportunities in every neighborhood in the City.
 Combined with aggressive strategies to fund the construction and preservation of regulated affordable homes for lower income households and families and policies to directly affirmatively further fair housing, the City’s strategy can attack Sacramento’s housing crisis from a multi-pronged approach.